Ihr wolltet Spass

 Ihr wolltet Spass (German for "You wanted fun") is the third full-length studio album by the German industrial rock/medieval metal band Tanzwut.
-It was released in 2004 by PICA Music in a digipak.
+It was released on 7 April 2003 through German label PICA Music in a digipak format.
+The album was also unofficially released in a cassette format.
 The album shows Tanzwut's sound gravitating towards a more industrial metal sound.